DCKAP Integrator

 Accept::Accept::application/json

-GET_FROM_CREDENTIALS and DYNAMIC_TOKEN keywords can be used in API Manager params, header and body values, just like in the systems test connection section.
+and keywords can be used in API Manager params, header and body values, just like in the systems section.

 Request Methods